UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 6. Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. – Class X level).

-Given the vastness of the UPSC syllabus and the highly competitive nature of the exam, having a clear roadmap is essential.
-You can access the detailed Prelims Syllabus 2026 via the link provided below.
+Due to the vastness of the syllabus and the low success ratio, preparation requires a focused strategy.
+You can access the detailed UPSC Prelims Syllabus 2026 via the link provided below.

 UPSC Mains Syllabus 2026

-Qualifying the Prelims allows candidates to progress to the Mains exam.
-This is the scoring and merit-determining phase of the selection process.
-The Mains exam evaluates a candidate’s academic depth, analytical ability, and capacity to present coherent, time-bound solutions to complex questions.
-The comprehensive UPSC Mains syllabus for 2026 is outlined below.
+Qualifying the Prelims grants eligibility for the Mains exam, which is the scoring and rank-deciding stage of the selection process.
+The Mains evaluates a candidate’s academic depth and their ability to present coherent arguments within strict time constraints.
+Review the complete UPSC Mains Syllabus 2026 below.

 UPSC IAS Mains Exam Pattern